vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 while (left <= right) {
 ```

-2. In order to determine the middle intex of a search interval, we apply this formula because it is more preferable due to the fact that it avoids overflow.
+2. In order to determine the middle index of a search interval, we apply this formula because it is more preferable due to the fact that it avoids overflow.
 ```cpp
 int mid = left + (right - left) / 2;
 ```